kubestellar/kubestellar/docs/content/v0.20/architecture.md

 #### New CRD Added

-When a new CRD is added, the placement controller needs to start a new informer to watch instances of the new CRD on the WDS.
+When a new CRD is added, the binding controller needs to start a new informer to watch instances of the new CRD on the WDS.

 The worker pulls a key from queue and creates a GVK Key; if it is a CRD and not deleted: